braze-inc/braze-docs/_docs/_hidden/private_betas/api_usage_dashboard.md

 The API usage dashboard includes all REST API requests that Braze received and returned a `2XX`, `4XX`, or `5XX` response for.
 This includes Data Transformation outputs and Cloud Data Ingestion syncs.
 SDK traffic and User Update steps are not included in this dashboard.

+Data shown in the dashboard may have up to a 15 minute delay in showing recent traffic.
 During periods of high usage, you can refresh the dashboard up to 4 times per minute.
 You may need to wait a few minutes before refreshing the dashboard again.